PlayFab/MpsPowershell/MpsPowershell/docs/Get-PfMultiplayerServer.md

 GETMULTIPLAYERSERVERDETAILSREQUEST <IGetMultiplayerServerDetailsRequest>: Gets multiplayer server session details for a build in a specific region.
-  - `BuildId <String>`: The guid string build ID of the multiplayer server to get details for.
-  - `Region <String>`: The region the multiplayer server is located in to get details for.
   - `SessionId <String>`: The title generated guid string session ID of the multiplayer server to get details for.
 This is to keep track of multiplayer server sessions.
   - `[CustomTags <IAny>]`: The optional custom tags associated with the request (e.g. build number, external trace identifiers, etc.).